jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 (2) The correspondent must—
   (a) gather enough information about the respondent to understand fully the nature of the respondent’s business; and (b) determine from publicly available information the reputation of the respondent and whether and to what extent the respondent is supervised for AML/CFT purposes, including whether the respondent has been subject to a money laundering or financing of terrorism investigation or regulatory action; and
-  (c) assess the respondent’s anti-money laundering and countering financing of terrorism controls to ascertain that those controls are adequate and effective; and
+  (c) assess the respondent’s anti-money laundering and countering financing of terrorism controls to ascertain that those controls are adequate; and
   (d) have approval from its senior management before establishing a new correspondent banking relationship; and (e) document the respective AML/CFT responsibilities of the correspondent and the respondent; and (f) be satisfied that, in respect of those of the respondent’s customers who have direct access to accounts of the correspondent, the respondent―